Xiaona-Zhao/FL-algorithm-with-data-augmentation/README.md

 PDF.file will be uploaded after defence.

-Welcome to make contact with author: 20074559g@connect.polyu.hk :smiley:
+Welcome to make contact with author: xiaona.zhao@connect.polyu.hk :smiley:

 ## Abstract